Who am i?

 I returned to industry in 2015 after a number of years as an academic and designer/artist in the digital media/new media area.
 I have also worked in hospitals and the IT /media industries in a number of cultures: Australia, America and the Middle East.

 In the 90s I became interested in what is now called User Experience, linking integrationism, a theory of language and human communication, with human-computer interaction.
 My internationally successful CD-ROM, Postcard From Tunis, artistically expressed integrationist theory and extended it into human-computer interaction, as my PhD thesis explains.
 I continue to be involved with this challenging theoretical approach.
-Later, I designed and programmed the interactive artwork Postcards From Writing to offer an accessible introduction to and experience of the theory.
+Later, I designed, created and programmed an interactive artwork Postcards From Writing to offer an accessible introduction to and experience of the theory.
 I was awarded a New Media Arts Fellowship from the Australia Council in 1999.

 Other projects included teaching myself to write apps: my app proof of concept visualises Year 7 math using chocolate.
 In 2013 I created an exhibition with two others, On Medication, that investigated the experience of being on medication.
 And as part of coming to grips with the tropical experience, I wrote a paper studying creativity in the tropics and made an animated web work where I visualised encounters with a number of tropical hazards, such as cyclones and stingers.